-Romance on the Reserve: What Lies Beneath El Nido Marine Reserve Palawan
+Romance on the Reserve: A Guide to El Nido Marine Reserve, Palawan

 Even by night the gods of El Nido seem incapable of taming their palette.
 Beneath a full moon the lagoon shallows still glow like pale jade.
 Come morning, you head out to explore this world of upstart isles that rise from the sea in mad limestone spires with wild jungle top-knots.